abhi0395/mycv/README.md

 <div class="list">

-– Paryag Sharma (CUHP PhD): project on exploring CGM of quasars and AGNs using SDSS and DESI (manuscript in prep.), (2026 - present).
+– Paryag Sharma (CUHP PhD): Studying CGM of quasars and AGNs using SDSS and DESI (manuscript in prep.), (2026 - present).

+– Sumukha Bharadwaj (IIST PhD): Exploring CGM of low redshift galaxies using SDSS, DESI and HST (manuscript in prep.), (2026 - present).

 – Joanne Tan (MPA PhD): project on metal absorbers in TNG-100 simulations (manuscript in prep.), (2025 - present).